seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 rule, but is still important.
 Basically, using explicit namespace prefixes makes the code **clearer**, because it is immediately obvious what facilities are being used and where they are coming from.
-And **more portable**, because namespace clashes cannot occur between LLVM code and other namespaces.
+And **more portable**, because namespace clashes cannot occur between LLVM37 code and other namespaces.
 The portability rule is important because different standard library implementations expose different symbols (potentially ones they shouldn't), and future revisions to the C++ standard will add more symbols to the ``std`` namespace.
-As such, we never use ``'using namespace std;'`` in LLVM.
+As such, we never use ``'using namespace std;'`` in LLVM37.

 The exception to the general rule (i.e. it's not an exception for the ``std`` namespace) is for implementation files.
-For example, all of the code in the LLVM project implements code that lives in the 'llvm' namespace.
-As such, it is ok, and actually clearer, for the ``.cpp`` files to have a ``'using namespace llvm;'`` directive at the top, after the ``#include``\s.
+For example, all of the code in the LLVM37 project implements code that lives in the 'llvm37' namespace.
+As such, it is ok, and actually clearer, for the ``.cpp`` files to have a ``'using namespace llvm37;'`` directive at the top, after the ``#include``\s.
 This reduces indentation in the body of the file for source editors that indent based on braces, and keeps the conceptual context cleaner.
 The general form of this rule is that any ``.cpp`` file that implements code in any namespace may use that